reinrl/port_organization_comparison/src/envs/README.md

-Create one file per environment (Port organization).
+Create one `.cjs` file per environment (Port organization).
 It should follow this format:

 ```js
 const portConfig = {